Rigid but not infinitesimally rigid compact complex manifolds: A criterion to prove rigidity

-We will use the following theorem: \begin{theorem}{\rm (\cite{Ca89}*{Corollary 1.20})} Let $Z$ be a smooth algebraic surface with $\Def(Z)$ smooth, let $G$ be a finite group acting on $Z$ in such a way that the quotient map $p \colon Z \ra X = Z/G$ is unramified in codimension 1, and $X$ has only rational double points as singularities (and is indeed singular!).
+We get thus the following special case of the more general \cite{Ca89}*{Corollary 1.20} \begin{corollary} Let $Z$ be a smooth algebraic surface, let $G$ be a finite group acting on $Z$ in such a way that the quotient map $p \colon Z \ra X = Z/G$ is unramified in codimension 1, and the singular locus of $X$ is a set of $r$ nodes.
+If $h^1(\Theta_Z)^G=0$ and condition 2 in Theorem \ref{howtodoit} holds for $X$, then $S$ is rigid and $h^1(\Theta_S)=r$.